danapixels/digi-garden/blog/cursor-hotel.md

 	- [x] Walls
 	- [x] Plants
 	- [x] Lamps (Click to turn on)
-		- Turns on light
+		- [x] Turns on light
+			- Won't do this for MVP, not sure what's a good way to do it without being annoying.
+			- I was thinking a small radius is the inverse colors but this might be too much for now.
 	- [x] Delete
 	- [x] Cats
 	- [x] Bed
-		- Cursor remains stationary and has zzz over its head
+		- [x] Cursor remains stationary and has zzz over its head
 - [x] Always raining (turn off rain client side)
 	- Won't do this for MVP, this feels definitely like a nice-to-have.
 - [x] Leaderboard